Swedish East India Company: Sweden after the Great Northern War

 Sweden was impoverished after the Great Northern War, and trade was seen as an option for rebuilding the country.
 Opinions about whether trade with the East Indies would be profitable enough diverged.
 The greatest concern was that Sweden would not have enough resources to defend the company's ships and trading posts.
-The trading companies from England, France, and the Netherlands did not hesitate to attack other ships to prevent competition.
+The trading companies from Britain, France, and the Netherlands did not hesitate to attack other ships to prevent competition.
 A failed attempt to start a competing trade company in Austria, the Ostend Company, was discouraging.

 What finally made the Swedish venture possible was the strong support from foreign traders and merchants, foremost British but also Dutch, who had been shut out from the companies in their respective countries.
 The majority of the investors, as well as the buyers of the goods imported by the company, were foreigners.

 Granting permission for a charter was not entirely uncontroversial during that time when mercantilism, which advocated regulations so that the production of export goods was promoted and import reduced, was the dominant idea for trade.
 Opposition became even more apparent after the first journey made by the ship Friedericus Rex Sueciaes in 1735.
 Demands were made in the Riksdag for sanctions and restrictions for the trade company, a number of pamphlets were written, arguing that Swedish steel and timber were wastefully being exchanged for such "worthless goods" as tea and porcelain.
 One of the most ardent critics against the charter was Johan Arckenholtz.
 He even spoke of the moral aspects, saying that the Swedish population "would be weaned from work and crafts and lose their health, strength and spirit by using products from a warmer climate".

 The emerging Swedish textile industry was also threatened by the trade, and the new company soon promised to refrain from shipping textiles.
 Of sixty-one successfully returning voyages between 1733 and 1767, only three (in 1735, 1740, and 1742) carried cotton and silk textiles and raw silk from Bengal.
 Some opposition may have been rooted in pure jealousy of the profits the SOIC were making from the trade.
 Those who supported the establishing of a Swedish trade company argued that if people wanted goods from China, they were going to buy them anyway and it would be better to import them using Swedish ships and trading company, and thereby keep the profits within Sweden.